ibm-cloud-docs/log-analysis/config_agent.md

     ```
     {: pre}

-    Option 1: If the update strategy is set to *OnDelete* or if you have the configuration file managed through a version control system, update your local configuration file.
-Then, apply those changes to the LogDNA agent by using *kubectl apply*.
+    If the update strategy is set to *OnDelete* or if you have the configuration file that is managed through a version control system, update your local configuration file and apply changes to the LogDNA agent by using *kubectl apply*.

-    Option 2: If the update strategy is set to *RollingUpdate*, you can update and apply changes to the LogDNA agent by using *kubectl edit*.
+    If the update strategy is set to *RollingUpdate*, you can update and apply changes to the LogDNA agent by using *kubectl edit*.

-3. Edit the *logdna-agent-configmap.yaml* file.
+3. Edit the `logdna-agent-configmap.yaml` file.

-    Option 1: Update the configuration file by modifying the local copy. **Note:** You can also generate the configuration file of the agent by running the following command:
+    Update the configuration file by modifying the local copy. **Note:** You can also generate the configuration file of the agent by running the following command:

     ```
     kubectl get configmap logdna-agent -o=yaml > prod-logdna-agent-configmap.yaml
     ```
     {: codeblock}

-    Option 2: Update the configuration file by using *kubectl edit*:
+    Alternatively, update the configuration file by using *kubectl edit*.

     ```
     kubectl edit configmap logdna-agent